leiachung41/leiachung41.github.io/Reloadless_Music_App/README.md

 ## Description

-I praticed Reloadless Music App.

-## Features

-It is working without reload the music app and just partly changing.
+I praticed javascript skill to work without reload the music app and just partly changing.

 ## Built with